Kurrawong/gswa-rdf-delta-consumer/db_trigger/README.md

 Environment variables should be set in the `local.settings.json` file (not kept in version control).

+> [!IMPORTANT]
+> You need to set the WEBSITE_SITE_NAME variable in the local.settings.json to run this
+> function app locally.
+But this setting cannot be pushed to the deployed function app.

 Python dependencies are managed with the `requirements.txt` file and can be installed
 with: